 Low-level laser technology is a technique that improves hair quality and encourages regrowth.
-This laser treatments works with red light as the human tissue. because human tissue absorbs red light.
+This laser treatment works with red light as the human tissue. because human tissue absorbs red light.
 To increase hair growth; the red light must be able to reach the base of the follicle 3-5 mm below the surface of the skin.
-When the light reaches the follicle, it is believed to stimulate the mitochondria of hair cells.
+When the light reaches the follicle, it stimulates the mitochondria of hair cells.
 The stimulated mitochondria produce energy that is harnessed by the hair follicles.

 Those who support the use of red light therapy claim this response could improve the density, quality, and health of the hair while accelerating its growth cycle.
 Many people are initially intrigued by the potential to regrow their hair using red light therapy.
 Whether you experiment with office visits or home use red light products, you may or may not experience the optimal results you are looking for.
 Consider the following:

 - There are varying opinions on the effectiveness of red-light therapy